 Online Retention Strategies Follow Up Session

-- A new college policy places a HOLD on your ability to register for the winter and spring semesters, because of your D status.
+- A college policy places a HOLD on your ability to register for your next semester courses, because of your D status.

 - To remove the HOLD you must complete the survey below.

 - Once the survey has been completed the HOLD on your record will be released within 24 hours.
 Then you will be able to self register up to your credit limit (11.5 credits).

 IF YOU ARE REGISTERED WITH THE CENTER FOR STUDENTS WITH DISABILITIES (CSD) YOU ARE TO MEET WITH YOUR CSD COUNSELOR TO RELEASE THE HOLD ON YOUR RECORD (CALL 516.572.7241).

 Instructions on how to access CERC's Follow-up Survey: